RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Crafting a Professional statement/readme.md

 I highlight the key strengths that define my capabilities and support my professional growth.
 My statement also reflects my reliability, consistency, and commitment to delivering high-quality work.
 Additionally, I present my willingness to learn, adapt, and develop new skills as part of my continuous improvement mindset.

 #### Learning and Evaluation
 Note!
-From my commitment to continuous learning and development, note that this Professional statement will be revised and refined throughout the program.
+In line with my commitment to continuous learning and development, this Professional statement will be revised and refined throughout the program.

 #### Project Impact
 This project enabled me to define my identity as a cybersecurity analyst and set me on the first step in my journey towards my professional goal.
 I have gained a deeper understanding of my values ​​and skills to be able to deliver and achieve the goals of the field, and this project has greatly enhanced my readiness to work in the field of cybersecurity.